kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

 I initially tried formatting Sales Total as USD, but encountered some issues when creating the bar chart, therefore sitcking to just `CONVERT`, in order to limit decimal places.
+I order by Company Name with Excel in mind, this being my preferred way of displayng the bar chart.

 ```sql
     SELECT s.CompanyName AS "Company Name",